DOH Monthly Briefing – January 2026

 Federal Share of $285M Rate Increase

 The federal share of one-time investments was recently approved by CMS.
-The state share of the additional $285m increase to nursing homes enacted in the 2024/25 Budget was processed in Medicaid cycle #2458 (check release date 10/16/24).
-DOH announced that the federal share of the $285M will be included in Medicaid cycle #2517 (check release date 12/3/25).
-See attached 11/12/25 DAL with further information.
-DOH noted that the ALP component was fully paid this past spring, as CMS had approved the related SPA much earlier.
+The state share of the additional $285M increase to nursing homes enacted in the FY 2024-25 Budget was processed in Medicaid cycle #2458 (check release date 10/16/24).
+The federal share of the $285M was paid in Medicaid cycle #2517 (check release date 12/3/25).
+Each nursing home received a lump sum adjustment of $13.53 per day multiplied by their 2022 billed Medicaid days.

-The 2025-26 State share of one-time investments is contingent on the MCO Tax (see below).
+The SFY 2025-26 approved budget funding of $485M is contingent on approval of the MCO tax (see below).

 MCO Tax